Charles Melton Wines. Barossa Valley. South Australia.

 Shiraz, Grenache, Pinot Noir, Cabernet Sauvignon, Petit Verdot, Pinot Meunier

 Nyhed hos The Wine Tree!
-Forventes på lager i august 2021.
+Forventes på lager i juni 2021.

 Noter fra vinmageren